thebullbrew/BullMint_POLYGON_NFT_OPENZEPPLIN/README.md

-# Deploy NFT Collections to Polygon
+# Deploy NFT Collections to Polygon in Minutes assuming you have all the dependencies installed properly

 Production-ready ERC721 NFT contract built with OpenZeppelin and Hardhat.